 set out the outfit for the morrow, and a million other things just waiting to

-word) vicious circles in our daily lives.
+It seem to me that there be one too many recurring circles in our daily lives.
 Taking time out to rest is almost a

-the days, we agreed to have a nap, and afterwards go for a walk.
+Let’s start with an example: I was a short holiday trip recently with a friend.
+Part of the plan for the day was to have a nap, and afterwards go for a walk.
 My friend got

 into bed and slept off.
 I tried but I couldn't readily fall asleep, so I

-justrest.As much as my mind whispered all the things I could achieve while Ilaid there doing nothing, I absolutely refused to.
-For 2 hours, I stayed on that bed, not
+justrest.As much as my mind whispered all the things I could achieve while Ilaid there doing nothing, I did not budge.
+For 2 hours.
+Not

 This struggle is much the same for many of people.
 We deny ourselves of rest, because we